PySpice-org/PySpice/doc/sphinx/source/overview.rst

 Going further with PySpice
 --------------------------

-The best way to know what you can do with PySpice and to learn it, is to look at the examples:
+The best way to know what you can do with PySpice, and to learn it, is to look at the examples:

  * :ref:`Examples <examples-page>`
  * :ref:`PySpice Reference Manual <reference-manual-page>`